 She gives you a funny look.
-“That’s the prime minister,” she says.
-“That’s Justin Trudeau.”
+“That’s Justin Trudeau,” she says.
+“You know, the prime minister?”

 Your stomach sinks.
 It feels like you’re in that falling elevator all over again.

 “That’s Justin Trudeau?” you say in a weak voice.
-You’d heard he was handsome, but you’d never seen a picture of him.
-You’d pictured him…older.
+You’d heard he was handsome, but you’d pictured him being older.
 And maybe wearing a hat, like the Pope.

 “I can’t believe you didn’t recognize Justin Trudeau!”
 Mabel laughs.
 “He’s only the most famous bachelor in Canada.”

 “Bachelor?”
 Your face feels hot again.
-“Doesn’t he have a wife and a bunch of kids?”
+“I thought he had a wife and a bunch kids.”

 “I wonder,” she muses, stroking her chin, “if the people living in that universe realize that they are trapped in the darkest timeline.”

-You ignore her and try to collect yourself.
+You ignore her as you try to collect yourself.
 Justin Trudeau is a very busy man who probably gets stuck in elevators all the time.
 He can’t possibly remember every American he meets who has conned his or her way into a job in the Canadian government, right?
 Chances are he’s forgotten all about you, and you’re getting worked up over nothing.
-Feeling somewhat reassured, you sit up in your chair and steal another peak at him.
+Feeling somewhat reassured, you sit up in your chair and steal another peek at him.